How to Avoid Talent Gaps with Data-Driven Succession Planning

 People analytics enables you to create stronger succession plans.
 Learn how to avoid talent gaps with data-driven succession planning.

 According to the Association for Talent Development, only 35% of organizations have a formalized succession planning process.
 This can be a risky proposition, especially if individuals in key roles are unexpectedly plucked out of your organization.
 These concerns can be heightened during times of crisis.
 As with most things, the best way to manage these risks is to be prepared and to have a plan.

 The trifecta of talent management tools for talent gap mitigation

 There are three common talent management processes that, when managed effectively, significantly reduce potential risks associated with the loss of individuals in key or critical roles within the organization.

-- Succession planning: Identification of key positions and employees critical to the operation of the business and identification of successors able to step into these roles
+Succession planning: Identifying key positions and employees critical to the operation of the business and identifying successors able to step into these roles

-- Talent reviews: Structured evaluation of employees within the organization to assess the potential they possess to fit into future positions
+Talent reviews: Structured evaluations of employees within the organization to assess the potential they possess to fit into future positions

 Below, I outline different ways people analytics can be used to support these processes.

 Having a succession plan is great, but how well do you understand the quality and strength of your plans?
 Analytics can help you evaluate:

 What you need to answer: Do you have sufficient coverage for each of the key positions?
 Is there a retirement risk among the succession candidates on your slate?